library-data-platform/ldp/doc/User_Guide.md

 ### History tables

 As mentioned earlier, the database contains a snapshot of the source data as of the last update.
-LDP also provides a schema called `history` which stores all data that have been updated in the past, including data that may no longer exist in the source.
+For all tables except `srs_marc` and `srs_records`, LDP also retains data that have been updated in the past, including data that may no longer exist in the source.
+These "historical data" are stored in a schema called `history`.
 Each table normally has a corresponding history table, e.g.  the history table for `circulation_loans` is `history.circulation_loans`.